ironhack-labs/lab-sql-subqueries/README.md

 # Lab | SQL Subqueries

 In this lab, you will be using the [Sakila](https://dev.mysql.com/doc/sakila/en/) database of movie rentals.
 Create appropriate joins wherever necessary.

+You should save your solutions in the `solutions.sql` file.

+<>

 ### Instructions